How to Fix Probe error — temperature probe issue on LG LSEL6335F (Electric Range)

 Probe error — temperature probe issue

-This step-by-step repair guide walks you through fixing probe error — temperature probe issue on your LG LSEL6335F (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing the probe error — temperature probe issue on your LG LSEL6335F (Electric Range).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.